CCSMB/Standards/Standards/CCSMB-5.md

 - buffer: Signed 8-bit PCM @ 48kHz
 - id: A random number that identifies the radio station
 - stationName: The name of the radio station
-- songName: The song that is currently being played
+- title: The song that is currently being played

 A client must be able to accept the buffer field in order to be compliant A server must be able to transmit all of the fields in order to be compliant